This text is translated into Russian by google automatic human level neural machine.

 Of course, the free land situation for agricultural activities in the Far East is far from ideal.
 For example, in the central and southern parts of the Amur Region, fertile lands are mostly occupied; free land is less enough only in the north of the region.
 In the Jewish Autonomous Region, there is even less land suitable for crop production.
 In Kamchatka, the situation with the land is even more complicated: try to grow something, if there are volcanoes on one side and the sea on the other.

 Quite a hassle to potential investors can deliver and not much-developed transport infrastructure: the density of roads and railways in the Far East is the lowest in Russia.
 Plus the high cost of fuel and energy.
 And the relief is not smooth everywhere.

-However, in recent years one interesting trend has emerged: the construction of greenhouse complexes is slowly developing in the Far East.
-The prerequisites for this are not only the dependence of the northern regions on their supplies from outside, but also the formation of the territories of advanced development in the Far East (TOR).
+However, in recent years, one interesting trend has emerged: in the Far East, the construction of greenhouse complexes is gradually being promoted.
+The prerequisites for this are created not only by the dependence of the northern regions on their supplies from outside, but also by the formation of advanced development territories (TOR) in the Far East.

 For example, it is planned to build three hothouse combines in tomato, cucumber and lettuce in the Kamchatka.
 Similar complexes are created or will be created in other TOPs, the benefit of the power of the regions in which they are located, are aimed at attracting investors from Russia or from abroad.

 And investors are going, at least take a greenhouse complex "JGC Evergreen", whose first stage was built with the participation of the Japanese JGC Corporation in the TOP "Khabarovsk" in 2015.
 Today there is a construction of the second stage, it should be put into operation in September this year.